simongu20070911/thinkpad-t14-gen1-i7-10510U-hackintosh-efi/readme.md

 here is the efi folder
 https://drive.google.com/file/d/1EiNk0-etpSYqu5K0a3Q4ssCjaZTgx4tl/view?usp=sharing

-mic issue: i think this is due to the version of apple alc. apple alc 1.7.2 support alc 257 at id 97. hope you enjoy yourselves!
+mic issue: i think this is due to the version of apple alc. apple alc 1.7.2 support alc 257 at id 97. i think we can update it. hope you enjoy yourselves!